Undecidable problem

 In computability theory and computational complexity theory, an undecidable problem is a decision problem for which it is proved to be impossible to construct an algorithm that always leads to a correct yes-or-no answer.
-The halting problem is an example: it can be proven that there is no algorithm that correctly determines whether arbitrary programs eventually halt when run.
+The halting problem is an example: it can be proven that there is no algorithm that correctly determines whether an arbitrary program eventually halts when run.

 Background

-A decision problem is any arbitrary yes-or-no question on an infinite set of inputs.
-Because of this, it is traditional to define the decision problem equivalently as the set of inputs for which the problem returns yes.
-These inputs can be natural numbers, but also other values of some other kind, such as strings of a formal language.
-Using some encoding, such as a Gödel numbering, the strings can be encoded as natural numbers.
-Thus, a decision problem informally phrased in terms of a formal language is also equivalent to a set of natural numbers.
-To keep the formal definition simple, it is phrased in terms of subsets of the natural numbers.
+A decision problem is a question which, for every input in some infinite set of inputs, requires a "yes" or "no" answer.
+Those inputs can be numbers (for example, the decision problem "is the input a prime number?") or values of some other kind, such as strings of a formal language.

+The formal representation of a decision problem is a subset of the natural numbers.
+For decision problems on natural numbers, the set consists of those numbers that the decision problem answers "yes" to.
+For example, the decision problem "is the input even?" is formalized as the set of even numbers.
+A decision problem whose input consists of strings or more complex values is formalized as the set of numbers that, via a specific Gödel numbering, correspond to inputs that satisfy the decision problem's criteria.

-Formally, a decision problem is a subset of the natural numbers.
-The corresponding informal problem is that of deciding whether a given number is in the set.
-A decision problem A is called decidable or effectively solvable if A is a recursive set and undecidable otherwise.
+A decision problem A is called decidable or effectively solvable if the formalized set of A is a recursive set.
+Otherwise, A is called undecidable.
 A problem is called partially decidable, semi-decidable, solvable, or provable if A is a recursively enumerable set.